JOURNAL OF ALAA

 Review of Your Manuscript

-The Editor will edit your manuscript to correct any spelling or syntax error, to put footnotes into house style and, on occasions, to enhance expressions or to clarify meaning.
-You authorise the Editor to make such changes without seeking your prior approval.
-The Editor will usually consult the author before making any major changes.
+The Editors will edit your manuscript to correct any spelling or syntax error, to put footnotes into house style and, on occasions, to enhance expressions or to clarify meaning.
+You authorise the Editors to make such changes without seeking your prior approval.
+The Editors will usually consult you before making any major changes.

 The law of the Commonwealth of Australia applies to this Copyright Licence Agreement.